-Rocks from throughout Holes 1256C and 1256D exhibit a dark gray background alteration, where the rocks are slightly to moderately altered, olivine is replaced, and pore spaces are filled by saponite and minor pyrite.
+Rocks from throughout Holes 1256C and 1256D exhibit a dark gray background alteration, where the rocks are slightly to moderately altered and olivine is replaced and pore spaces are filled by saponite and minor pyrite.
 This background alteration is reflected in the distribution of dark gray rocks (Fig. F42) and of pyrite and saponite (e.g., Fig. F43) and is the result of low-temperature seawater interaction at low cumulative seawater/rock ratios.

 The local effects of late magmatic/hydrothermal fluids are restricted to within the massive ponded lava near the top of the section (Units 1256C-18 and 1256D-1, i.e., mainly at 276-330 mbsf).
-These effects include granophyric intergrowths of plagioclase and quartz in veins and interstitial areas, secondary green clinopyroxene reaction rims on primary augite, trace interstitial biotite and blue-green phyllosilicate biotite (chlorite?), and partial replacement of primary calcic plagioclase by albite.
+These effects include granophyric intergrowths of plagioclase and quartz in veins and interstitial areas, secondary green clinopyroxene reaction rims on primary augite, trace interstitial brown mica and blue-green phyllosilicate (chlorite?), and partial replacement of primary calcic plagioclase by albite.

 Vein-related alteration is manifested as different-colored alteration halos along veins.
 The black halos contain celadonite and have been interpreted to result from the presence of upwelling distal low-temperature hydrothermal fluids enriched in iron, silica, and alkalis (Edmond et al., 1979; see summary in Alt, 1999).
 The iron oxyhydroxide-rich mixed halos are later features, which formed by circulation of oxidizing seawater.
-The biotite has a similar origin and formed along fractures that were not bordered by previously formed black halos.
+The brown halos have a similar origin and formed along fractures that were not bordered by previously formed black halos.

-This vein-related alteration occurs irregularly throughout Hole 1256D below the massive Unit 1256D-1 but is concentrated in two zones, at 350-450 and 635-750 mbsf (Fig. F44).
+This vein-related alteration occurs irregularly throughout Hole 1256D below the massive Unit 1 but is concentrated in two zones, at 350-450 and 635-750 mbsf (Fig. F44).
 These zones correspond to peaks in frequency and proportion of celadonite and iron oxyhydroxide veins and minima in the abundance of pyrite veins (Figs. F45, F46).
 These were likely zones of greater permeability and, consequently, increased fluid flow.

-Vein carbonate is more common above ~530 mbsf, but despite lower frequency of occurrence, overall higher abundances are present at greater depths (Figs. F44, F46).
-The absolute amount of $CaCO_3$ in the
+Vein carbonate occurs more commonly above $\sim$ 530 mbsf, but despite lower frequency of occurrence, overall higher abundance occurs at greater depths (Figs. F44, F46).
+The absolute amount of CaCO3 in the basement as Site 1256 is very low relative to other basement sites (Alt and Teagle, 1999).